wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/3-exercise-mail-basics.md

 #### Specify basic information

-Make the following updates in the **manifest.xml** file to specify some basic information about the add-in.
+Make the following updates in the **manifest.xml** file to specify some basic information about the add-in:

 1. Locate the `ProviderName` element and replace the default value with your company name.